alorenz465446/VBA_stock_analysis/README.md

 ## Overview of Project

 This analysis will show results for 12 "green stocks".
 The data will be analyzed by using VBA and Excel.
 The analysis will provide Total Daily Volume and the Return on these stocks in a given year.
-The stakeholder is also interested in seeing if runtime of the code can be decreased with refractoring.
+The stakeholder is also interested in seeing if runtime of the code can be decreased with refactoring.
 I will take the old code and add some refactoring to help the runtime of the program.

 ## Results